What Are SMART Career Goals and How To Create Them

 Why

-The last of the five w’s that you need to answer is the why.
-Here, you will identify the reason you want to achieve this SMART goal.
-For example, “I want to become a registered nurse at WVJC Morgantown in less than two years because I want to be able to make a career for myself.”
+The last of the five w’s you must answer is the why.
+Here, you will identify why you want to achieve this SMART goal.
+For example, “I want to become a registered nurse at WVJC Morgantown in less than two years because I want to make a career for myself.”

 Measurable

 A large part of a SMART goal is ensuring it is measurable.
 This allows you to track your progress toward your goal.
-Without a measurable goal, you are unable to track your progress and determine how close you are to achieving your goal or if you achieved your goal.
+Without a measurable goal, you cannot track your progress and determine how close you are to achieving your goal or if you achieved your goal.
 If not, you can revise your goal to make it more measurable.

-Continuing with the example, if your goal is “I want to become a registered nurse at WVJC Morgantown in less than two years because I want to be able to make a career for myself,” it can easily be broken down into multiple steps.
+Continuing with the example, if your goal is “I want to become a registered nurse at WVJC Morgantown in less than two years because I want to make a career for myself,” it can easily be broken down into multiple steps.

-5. Go through the admissions process (complete essays, have an interview with the program director, etc.)
+- Go through the admissions process (complete essays, complete an interview with the program director, etc.)

-These are just a few of the steps on a journey to becoming a registered nurse.
+These are just a few steps on a journey to becoming a registered nurse.
 When making your own SMART goal, use whatever works best for you.
-If you prefer having a more specific plan, you should make your goals more specific.
+If you prefer having a more specific plan, make your goals more specific.
 If you prefer having a more generalized plan, you should use that.
-However, it is important to remember that you may have to make edits to them as you develop your SMART career goals.
+However, it is essential to remember that you may have to edit them as you develop your SMART career goals.

 Attainable

-A crucial part of making a SMART goal is making sure that it is not impossible.
+A crucial part of making a SMART goal is ensuring it is not impossible.
 If your goal is unattainable, you will never complete it, making it hard to stay motivated.
-An example of an impossible goal is working as a Registered Nurse within two months without completing any of the training or exams.
+An example of an impossible goal is working as a Registered Nurse within two months without completing training or exams.

-By making sure that your goal is something that is attainable, you can help yourself stay focused on completing it.
+By ensuring your goal is attainable, you can help yourself stay focused on completing it.
 Make sure to ask some questions about yourself to make sure that the goal is attainable, such as:

 Relevant

 The next step is making sure the goal is relevant to you.
-First, a relevant goal can motivate you to complete it.
+First, an appropriate goal can motivate you to complete it.
 If it pertains to something you want to achieve, that is all the more reason to complete the goal.
-Furthermore, it would be a waste of time to achieve a goal that is not relevant to you.
+Furthermore, it would be a waste of time to accomplish a goal that is not relevant to you.

 Although our example meets all the criteria above, it would not be a reasonable goal for someone who wants to work in Information Technology (IT).
 A few questions that can help you determine if your goal is relevant are:

-• Is this something that you really want to achieve?
+- Is this something that you want to achieve?

-• Do you care enough about this to put in the work to achieve it?
+- Do you care enough about this to work to achieve it?

 Timely

-The last part of creating a SMART goal is making a goal that has a definite time frame towards completion.
+The last part of creating a SMART goal is creating a goal with a definite time frame for completion.
 This means that your goal can be broken down into several steps, each with its own deadline.
-Having these mini-deadlines can help keep you motivated toward completing your ultimate goal and can help increase self-discipline.
+Having these mini-deadlines can help keep you motivated to complete your ultimate goal and can increase self-discipline.

 This step builds off of making sure your goals are measurable.
 A couple of examples of timely milestones include:

-• Select the school you want to attend by two weeks after your last visit.
+- Select the school you want to attend within two weeks after your last visit.

 WVJC Is Here to Help You Achieve Your SMART Career Goals!